 STEP 2: Season and Coat the Halibut

-Pat the 4 halibut fillets (about 6 ounces each) dry with paper towels.
-Season both sides of the fillets with salt and pepper.
+Pat the halibut fillets dry with paper towels, then season both sides with salt and pepper.
 Brush each fillet with extra virgin olive oil.
-Press the breadcrumb mixture onto the top of each fillet, creating an even coating.

 STEP 3: Prepare the Halibut for Baking

 Place the halibut fillets in a baking dish.
 Drizzle 2 tablespoons of lemon juice over the fillets.
-Arrange slices from 2 lemons around the fillets in the baking dish along with a pat of butter.
+Arrange slices from the lemons around the fillets in the baking dish along with a pat of butter.

 STEP 4: Bake and Serve